yorojanine/Cryptocurrencies/README.md

 ## Purpose

 The purpose of this challenge was to apply what we've learned about **unsupervised machine learning** and how it applies to the cryptocurrency market.
-Throughout the module, we learned how to process data, how to cluster, how to reduce our dimensions and how to reduce the principal components using PCA.
+Throughout the module, we learned how to process data, how to cluster, how to reduce our dimensions and how to create the principal components using PCA.
 As such, the intent is to the apply these skills to the challenge.
 The goal is to "create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for [a new investment]".

 ## Analysis/Results